superrabbitkev-dotcom/ST2-WALLPAPER-GeometryDash-2.2081/README.md

 - Sunix Thingy 3

-The list above requires the Geode mod named Texture Loader by the Geode Team
+The list above requires Geode and the Geode mod named Texture Loader by the Geode Team